fenggeorgeyu/mysql-docker-deploy/README.md

     make create

-To access phpymyadmin type in your web browser: `http://localhost:8080`.
+1. To access phpymyadmin type in your web browser: `http://localhost:8080`.
 By default, the root password is `ysu123`.
-You may change the password in the makefile `passwd`
+You may change the password by change the `passwd` in the makefile.

 1. To access the SQL of MySQL